TeamDynamix/tdx-quickstart-integrations/README.md

 ## Contributing content

-_Steps for how to contribute content go here._
+We encourage you to contribute to this quickstart repo!
+Please check out the [Contributing Guide](../blob/master/CONTRIBUTING.md) for guidelines about how to proceed.

 ## Warranty ##